Requirements for approved training and equipment

 The spraying log as an app

-You can fill in and save your spraying log records In the Spraying log app.
+You can fill in and save your spraying log records in the Spraying log app.
 When you use the app, the spraying log will be correctly and completely filled in.
 It will automatically fill in certain information and check that the substance selected is approved for the crop in question.
 Furthermore, the conditions of use of the different substances are available in the app.
 If you wish to forward the spraying log, this can be simply done by email.
-You can download the app from the Apple Store or in Google Play.
+You can download the app from the App Store or Google Play.

 Keep a safe distance when you use plant protection products